199 AI Predictions Scored: Who Actually Knew What They Were Talking About?

-We tracked specific, dated predictions from CEOs, researchers, skeptics, and Reddit crowds — from 1965 to 2025 — and scored every one against reality.
+We tracked specific, dated predictions from CEOs, researchers, skeptics, calibrated forecasters, and Reddit crowds — from 1965 to 2026 — and scored every one against reality.

 60 years of data